 My name is Ben Kane and I am director & veterinarian here at King Street Veterinary Hospital.
 I have always been fascinated by the natural world and knew from an early age that I wanted to work with animals, either to be a zoologist, wildlife ranger or veterinarian.

-My professional interests are small animal medicine, soft tissue and orthopaedic surgery, ultrasonography and treating native fauna.
+My professional interests are small animal medicine, soft tissue surgery, ultrasonography and treating native fauna.
 My main goal is to ensure a happy & healthy lifestyle for pets and their owners by delivering high quality veterinary advice and treatment.
 In my spare time I enjoy travel, fishing, bushwalking, camping & kayaking.

 Hello, I'm Julie Charest and I am an associate here at King Street Veterinary Hospital.
 Many might wonder where my accent is from - I am French Canadian and I graduated from the University of Montreal, Canada in 2000.
 I completed an internship in a small animal practice in 2001 and worked in an emergency and referral centre in Montreal for five years, giving me the opportunity to work with specialists in many fields such as internal medicine, surgery, dermatology, ophthalmology and emergency and critical care.
 I first came Down Under for a holiday and immediately fell in love with the country.
 I also met the love of my life, my husband Mathew and moved to the Gold Coast in 2005.
 I've never looked back!